petervanderdoes/AVH-Extended-Categories/readme.txt

 1. Activate the plugin

-1. Go to the Presentation->Widgets page and drag the widget into the sidebar of your choice.
+1. Go to the Presentation/Appearance->Widgets page and drag the widget into the sidebar of your choice.
 Configuration of the widget is done like all other widgets.

 == Frequently Asked Questions ==